clj-grenada/grenada-spec/GrenadaDraft.md

    document their records in a separate external metadata file in most cases.
  - How do we use this to add metadata to multimethod methods?
  - How do we find out what deftypes and records were defined and where?
+ - Have to think how to design the syntax so that it doesn't get unwieldy, especially in cases where we want to attach extension metadata to methods.

 ## Changelog

+### 0.1.4

+ - Outsource versioning to README.
+ - Rewrite attaching metadata to a record to something arguably more elegant.

 ### 0.1.3